-5 easy style tips to revive your living room after Christmas to make it feel like 'new'
+5 simple style tips to revive your living room now Christmas is over – to make it feel like 'new'

 Out with the festive and in with the uplifting, functional and stylish

-When all the decorations have come down, our living rooms can feel a little lacklustre and uninspiring.
-We want to banish all the tinsel and snowman decorations while still holding onto that warm and cosy feeling of Christmas time.
+Once all the decorations come down, our living rooms can feel a little lacklustre and uninspiring.
+We want to banish all the tinsel and snowman decorations while still holding onto that uplifting spirit of Christmas time.

 From buying new houseplants and savvy storage solutions to hanging art and layering up with chunky blankets, there are plenty of ways to transform your living room after Christmas.
 As a rule of thumb, the more natural textures, plants, and cosy lighting, the better.

-The New Year is a time when we look at our homes and lives with fresh eyes and it's a good opportunity to reappraise your living room layout and perhaps do some living room decluttering.
+The New Year is a time when we look at everything with fresh eyes, which presents a good time to reset your home for the new year ahead.

 5 easy ways to refresh your living room in winter